| Articles

 freedom to be oneself -think for oneself and to form opinions

+without criticism.
 You certainly don't have to

 agree on everything your partner says or does, but you